 The ghost chile is rated at more than 1 MILLION SHU’s, or Scoville Heat Units.
 The Scoville Scale, which measures the pungency of chilies and peppers (based on the concentration of capsaicin), was invented by a pharmacologist named Wilbur Scoville.
 The higher on the Scoville scale a chile is, the HOTTER it is.

-Looking at the Scoville Scale, I can see that there a couple of chilis that are higher on the scale, namely the Trinidad Scorpion and Carolina Reaper.
+I can see that there are a couple of chilis that are higher on the Scoville scale, namely the Trinidad Scorpion and Carolina Reaper.
 But you know what?
 Doesn’t matter, my point is that the Bhut Jolokia is HOT HOT HOT SPICY SPICY SPICY!

 If that’s not enough, we are also using a bit of a hot sauce called “The End,” which my husband purchased on a trip to San Francisco.
 A shop called The Pepper Palace, located at Fisherman’s Wharf, sells this product.
 I have linked to the item and to their site so you can check out their amazing hot sauces, if you are so inclined. 🙂

 This is part of their product description of The End: “You try a drop of The End.
 The searing pain felt across your tongue brings tears to your eyes.
 You cry out for water.
 The panic sets in.”
 LOL